Study Spanish in Buenos Aires Argentina

 3. Where is the best place to stay in the city?
 I want to stay some where that is central to pretty much everything but price is also a concern.

-Best place always is downtown but Buenos Aires is developing nice areas like Palermo and San Telmo, also you have alternatives such Tigre weekends or short trips outside Buenos Aire visiting Estancias.
+Best place always is downtown but Buenos Aires is developing nice areas like Palermo and San Telmo, also you have alternatives such Tigre weekends or short trips outside Buenos Aire visiting Estancias...
+But if you want to feel like a local think about Montserrat

 Click Rent a room, furnished apartments, Hotels